-Contract Negotiations underway for key commissions
+Contract Negotiations underway

 Exciting times for Brightlife as we begin contract negotiations with the service providers who’ve submitted the highest scoring bids for our next three key commissions – to be announced on 4th May: